roxannecvl/whokipedia/README.md

 │   ├── GameModel.ts                 # Contains all the logic for the current game played
-│   ├── HintList.ts                  # Declaration of HintList type (a list of Hints) and Hint type │   ├── UserModel.ts                 # Contains all the logic and data of the loged in user │   ├── firebaseModel.ts             # Contains all logic for talking to our database │   └── resolvePromise.ts            # Contains the logic for promise resolution
+│   ├── HintList.ts                  # Declaration of HintList type (a list of Hints) and Hint type │   ├── UserModel.ts                 # Contains all the logic and data of the loged in user │   ├── FirebaseModel.ts             # Contains all logic for talking to our database │   └── ResolvePromise.ts            # Contains the logic for promise resolution
 ├── nuxt.config.ts                   #
 ├── package.json                     # All our dependencies
 ├── pages/                           #
-│   ├── dailychallenge.vue           # with gamePresenter and sidebarPresenter together
+│   ├── daily-challenge.vue           # with gamePresenter and sidebarPresenter together
 │   ├── index.vue                    # with welcomePagePresenter.vue
 │   ├── leaderboard.vue              # with leaderboardPresenter.vue
 │   ├── statistics.vue               # with statisticsPresenter.vue